When I saw lemmy my first thought was that I wanted to host my own instance of this once federation works.

 It's very clear that this is YOUR community.
 I don't think that's a bad thing, community wise.
 Just own it.
 It's OK.
 Being dictator-like isn't bad if you have clear goals and limited scope.
 It's just unfortunate that one of your goals is to squelch those who have unpopular opinions.
 And I'm not talking about neo-nazi white supremacy bullshit, it's clear you support that edge.

-The tell in comments like this is that they never come with the links that would let readers make up their own minds, since that would reveal the rest of the story.
+The tell in comments like this is that they are linkless.
+Supplying the relevant links would reveal the rest of the story and let readers make up their own minds.
+That's why they're conspicuously missing.

 I'm on HN because dang and the others in charge of moderating repeatedly make good faith efforts to explain their moderation philosophy and keep the rules updated and visible.